Song of the Pipa, one of 10 scroll paintings by Yao Yuxin.

 She turned the pegs and tested the strings

-And as she strummed we could sense her deep feeling
+And as she strummed we already sensed her feelings,

 Telling a sorrowful tale of life.